Style-focused electric city car forms part of Renault’s push to launch seven EVs by 2025

 Renault design chief Gilles Vidal said: “The design of the Renault 5 Prototype is based on the R5, a cult model of our heritage.
 This prototype simply embodies modernity, a vehicle relevant to its time: urban, electric, attractive.”

-Described as a city car, the model will replace the hugely successful Zoe EV as the firm’s compact electric hatch.
+Described as a city car, the model will replace the hugely successful Zoe EV as Renault’s compact electric hatch.